mdn/content/files/en-us/web/api/videoframe/allocationsize/index.md

 - `options`{{Optional_Inline}}
   - : An object containing the following:
     - `rect`{{Optional_Inline}}
-      - : The rectangle of pixels to copy from the `VideoFrame`, if unspecified the {{domxref("VideoFrame.visibleRect","visibleRect")}} will be used.
+      - : The rectangle of pixels to copy from the `VideoFrame`.
+If unspecified the {{domxref("VideoFrame.visibleRect","visibleRect")}} will be used.
 This is in the format of a dictionary object containing:
           - `x`: The x-coordinate.
           - `y`: The y-coordinate.
           - `width`: The width of the frame.